 If your pet’s microchip, tattoo or license is registered with a veterinary clinic or municipality, please contact them to make sure your information is up to date.

 4.)
 Visit BC SPCA Animal Centres, animal control and veterinary clinics

-Often shelters have several animals matching your pet’s description.
-Visit the shelter every 24 hours rather than calling.
+Often animal centres have several animals matching your pet’s description.
+Visit the centre every 24 hours rather than calling.

 Check BC SPCA Animal Centres: Find out if your local BC SPCA takes in stray animals.
-All stray animals brought to BC SPCA shelters can be found online using our pet search.
+All stray animals brought to BC SPCA animal centres can be found online using our pet search.

 Check animal control (City Pounds): Visit your local city pound or call them to see if an animal matches your pet’s description.